bobbyjam99-zz/spring4-freemarker-practice/README.md

-This is a practice practice for me.
+This is a practice project for me.
 I'm using such a framework in this project.

 * Spring Framework
 * Spring MVC